isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Client classes can be specified in the Kea configuration file and/or via host reservations.
-The classes specified in the Kea configuration file are evaluated immediately after receiving the DHCP packet and therefore can be used to influence subnet selection using the ``client-class`` parameter specified in the subnet scope.
+The classes specified in the Kea configuration file are evaluated immediately after receiving the DHCP packet and therefore can be used to influence subnet selection using the ``client-classes`` parameter specified in the subnet scope.
 The classes specified within the host reservations are fetched and assigned to the packet after the server has already selected a subnet for the client.
 This means that the client